Sorry, you need to enable JavaScript to visit this website.

 Youth as candidates can participate in any local elections such as any other citizens of full age who are not prohibited by the court from the elections as a consequence of a criminal act or limited ability to act.

 The proportion of young members (35 years old as a maximum) in parliament has increased since the elections in 2006.
 The number of young politicians in the 2022 parliament is 14 (7.03%).
 Compared to previous elections, the proportion of young MPs has decreased in the FIDESZ-KDNP group and increased in the DK-JOBBIK-LMP-MSZP-Momentum-Dialogue group.
-The highest proportion of young politicians can be found in the Our Country Movement (Mi Hazánk Mozgalom) group.
+The Our Country Movement (Mi Hazánk Mozgalom) group has the highest proportion of young politicians.

 Parliamentary cycles 2022- 2018-2022 2014-2018 2010-2014